PKFireBarry/Borkin-Industries/TASKS.md

  - add pricing page to admin dashboard
  - add coupons to admin dashboard in the pricing page
  - implement platform fees: 5% base fee for first three months, then 10% base fee after 3 months
- - add internal messaging system for client-contractor communication about gigs
+ - [x] add internal messaging system for client-contractor communication about gigs (Backend Started)

 ## Overview
 A web platform for Borkin Industries to connect clients seeking high-quality, luxury at-home pet care with accredited veterinary technicians (contractors).
 The platform will facilitate client/contractor onboarding, booking management, payment processing, and company oversight, with a focus on Southeast Florida.